By Andrea Buforn on Nov 1, 2018, 5:22:26 PM

 The first project/invention I worked on was a time machine/spaceship that I made with my dad.
 It ended up being quite big, so I wasn't able to keep it for as long as I would have liked to.

 You won the ‘best working device’ for the Micro: bit 1st Birthday Challenge.
 Can you tell us a bit more about this project?

 I made a balloon waving birthday robot for this project.
-The body was made from an empty coffee tin; I removed the branding with sandpaper.
+The body was made from an empty coffee tin and I removed the branding with sandpaper.
 Its arms and legs were made out of cardboard tubes.
 The hands were just a pair of metal clips which could grip.
-The shoulders were made from two metal bracket type things which were left over from old shelving kit.
+The shoulders were made from two metal bracket type things which were left over from an old shelving kit.
 I attached a servo to the left shoulder to move the arm up and down and wave a bunch of balloons.
 The birthday bot was coded to play the happy birthday tune and then say “happy birthday Microbit”.
 It was really fun to make and I used screws and a lot of hot glue to hold it all together.
 I used two micro:bits for this project, one coded with java blocks and the other ran python code.

-I had several difficult moments with projects.
-When I’m stuck or just don’t understand something, there’s always someone from the tech and digital making community that is willing to help – it’s a really great network.
+I have had several difficult moments with projects.
+When I’m stuck or just don’t understand something, there’s always someone from the tech and digital making community that is willing to help - it’s a really great network.